Share Your Encouragement!

 1. Do I need to be a counselor or have specialized training?

 The answer is NO; you need the desire to help another human being with the weight they are presently carrying.
 It does help to know Jesus as your Lord and Savior.
-It says in 2 Corinthians 1:3-4 Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
+It says in 2 Corinthians 1:3-4 Praise the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.

 2. Does it help if my life experiences are similar to those of the person I’m encouraging?